Keep these tips in mind when you’re planning a home office:

 By faithfully tracking every penny they spend and ruthlessly cutting out unnecessary purchases, Liz and Nate Frugalwoods—who use pseudonyms for blogging and interviews—claim they now save 80 percent of their income.
 To live on just 20 percent of what they earn means being able to get many of the things they need at no cost.

-Living on a 66-acre homestead in rural Vermont, the Frugalwoods belong to a local Buy Nothing Group, part of a worldwide gifting, lending and sharing movement that has expanded to 20 countries.
+Living on a 66-acre homestead in rural Vermont, the Frugalwoods belong to a local online group, part of a worldwide gifting, lending and sharing movement that has expanded to 20 countries.
 When their daughter was born in November of 2015, they say they spent only about $20 to outfit both her and the nursery.
 The money went to purchase some clothes and a baby swing they found at a garage sale.

 Liz Frugalwoods, a communications manager, and Nate Frugalwoods, a software engineer, started their frugality project more than three years ago.
-The couple has shared some of their secrets for low-cost living with a money savings challenge called Uber Frugal Month, which they’ve posted on their blog.
+The couple has shared some of their secrets for low-cost living with a money savings challenge, which they’ve posted on their blog.